adminhmi/hlog/readme.md

 The organization's name was changed to lower-case--and this will not be changed back.
-If you are getting import conflicts due to case sensitivity, please use the lower-case import: `github.com/sirupsen/Hlog`.
+If you are getting import conflicts due to case sensitivity, please use the lower-case import: `github.com/adminhmi/hlog`.

 #### Example

-The simplest way to use Hlog is simply the package-level exported logger:
+The simplest way to use hlog is simply the package-level exported logger:

 ```go
 package main